oceanprotocol/docs/data-farming/README.md

 There is currently 300,000 OCEAN / week available for DF rewards.

+## <span style="color:red;">New changes are in the air while wating for ASI voting from the Fetch and SingularityNET communities to go trough, which could be found in [this blogpost.](https://blog.oceanprotocol.com/superintelligence-alliance-updates-to-data-farming-and-veocean-68d7b29c5100) </span>

+### The main changes while the voting process is ongoing are:
+- **Passive DF  and Volume DF rewards are going to be stopped** starting with **round 83** until the Voting process will come to an end.
+- **All actions around the veOCEAN lock(lock, update lock) are going to be disabled** on the data farming website during this period, and we recomand users to **DO NOT INTERACT DIRECTLY WITH THE SMARTCONTRACTS.**
+- **Predictoor DF will continue** regardless of voting outcome.

+### How the vote outcome is going to affect Data Farming?
+- If "yes" - **veOCEAN will be retired**, but each address that has locked OCEAN for veOCEAN and is holding veOCEAN will be made whole by an **OCEAN airdrop** of (1.25^years_til_unlock) — 1) * num_OCEAN_locked.
+- If "no" - **Passive DF & Volume DF will resume** as-is.

 ## DF Streams & Budgets

 DF is organized into two streams: Passive DF and Active DF.
 Each has 50% of the DF budget.
 Passive DF allows for passive earning potential.
 Active DF requires more engagement; it has several substreams, each with its own activity.